ben-rogerson/agency-webpack-mix-config/README.md

 # Run the production build

 npm run fix-scripts
-# Fixes your javascript with eslint
+# Fix your javascript with eslint
 ```